grampae/SecScripts/README.md

 # SecScripts

-Collection of short scriptss to automate and avoid repeating menial tasks.
+Collection of short scripts to automate and avoid repeating menial tasks.